Camel

 Task 1

-You are given an array of integers.
-Write a script to return the average excluding the minimum and maximum of the given array.
+You are given an array of sentences.
+Write a script to return the maximum number of words that appear in a single sentence.

 Examples